DC Public Schools Combat Student Hunger by Serving Free Dinners

 In addition to improved test scores, the Guardian reported that the number of authorized absences in schools during the campaign fell by 15%.
 The study stated, "As indicated by the relative fall in absenteeism, it is likely that children's health improved as well, which could have long-lasting consequences for the children involved not only through improvement in educational achievements but also in terms of their life expectancy, quality of life and productive capacity on the labor market."

-Oliver told the Guardian that the results of the study showed that a greater movement was needed in developing nutritious school meals for students across the country, as well as educating lunch staff, parents and students about the basics of healthy eating.
+Oliver told the Guardian that the study results showed that a greater effort was needed to develop nutritious school meals for students across the country and educate lunch staff, parents, and students about the basics of healthy eating.
 "Even while doing the program, we could see the benefits to children's health and teachers," Oliver reported.
 "We could see that asthmatic kids weren't having to use the school's inhalers so often, for example."

 Children cannot learn when they are hungry, and they learn even better when the food they eat is nutritious.
 With programs like Oliver's and the dinner program in Washington D.C., students may enjoy healthier bodies and higher grades at the same time.